Elevation and Material symbols in Sketch

 - Add Material into a component by nesting it on the bottom of the symbol container.

-Have fun adding your own styles and using this tiny library to quickly come up with visual ideas for new design projects.
+Have fun adding your styles and using this tiny library to come up with visual ideas for new design projects quickly.

 You can see the full list of changes and get your license in case you need a trustworthy companion for your product design duties, here you can get one👇

-Carefully crafted components and best sketch techniques combined into a powerful web design system.framesforsketch.com
+Carefully crafted components and best sketch techniques combined into a robust web design system.

 Thanks for an amazingly great year.